Concatenations of Terms of an Arithmetic Progression: Formulae for concatenations

 where $\left(10^k-1-10^{k-1}\right)\cdot k$ counts all the digits of the $k$-digit left-concatenation, and $k+1$ stands for the first $(k+1)$-digit left-concatenation.
-The extra $1$ before the sum is to compensate the $1$-digit concatenation as the sequence starts at index $0$. \end{proof}
+The extra $1$ before the sum compensates the $1$-digit concatenations as the sequence starts at index $0$. \CQFD \end{proof} We end this section with the formula for the palindromic concatenations encoded by $(\sx(n))_n$, which we give without proof.